snowplow-archive/snowplow.github.com/_posts/2015-10-13-orchestrating-batch-processing-pipelines-with-cron-and-make.md

 ![job-sketch] [job-sketch]

-We're now going to express this DAG in a Makefile ready for `make`.
+We're now going to express this DAG in a Makefile ready for Make.

 <h2 id="make">Defining our job's DAG in make</h2>

-Make is a software build tool first released in 1977, which uses files called Makefiles to specify how to build the target program.
+Make is a software build tool first released in 1977.
+It uses files called Makefiles to specify how to build the target program.
 A Makefile lets you specify tasks that contribute to the build, and express dependencies between these tasks, forming a directed acylic graph.

-Because the tasks in a Makefile are just shell commands, we can use make to orchestrate a batch processing pipeline, as long as each individual step in the pipeline is invokable from a shell.
+Because the tasks in a Makefile are just shell commands, we can use `make` to orchestrate a batch processing pipeline, as long as each individual step in the pipeline is invokable from a shell.

-Here's the Makefile for our job, `example-dag.makefile` with a simple `echo` to placehold for each task, plus some `sleep`s to make it easier to see what is going on when we run it:
+Here's the Makefile for our job, `example-dag.makefile` with a simple `echo` to represent each task, plus some `sleep`s to make it easier to see what is going on when we run it:

 {% highlight makefile %}
 done: send-completed-sns